RajPratim21/levi-test/Readme.md

-#Basic seaech-index implemntation for searching
+## Basic levi implemntation for searching

 This is a basic search engine implemented for analysing performance of Elasticlunr vs seach-index.js